gkchestertron/notes/README.md

 ```

 ## Keeping up to date
-While there are push and pull methods available, notes will automatically try to push and pull every time you open/close them
+While there are push and pull methods available, notes will automatically try to push and pull every time you open/close them.

 ## Note on Using Private Repos
 If you want your notes in a private repo (probably not a bad idea), you can't fork.
 You'll have to make a manual copy of the repo.
 Be my guest.